lupyuen/lupyuen.github.io/src/ci2.md

 [__Refurbished Ubuntu PCs__](TODO) have become quite affordable ($??? pic above).
 Can we turn them into a __(Low-Cost) Build Farm__ for [__Apache NuttX RTOS__](TODO)?

+_Why not do all this in GitHub Actions?
+It's free ain't it?_

+We learnt a Painful Lesson: __Freebies Won't Last Forever!__ It's probably a bad idea to be locked-in and over-dependent on a __Single Provider for Continuous Integration__.
+That's why we're exploring alternatives...

+- TODO: Reducing GitHub Runners

 TODO

 # Build NuttX for a Target Group